 Colleen Mondor is the monthly YA columnist for Bookslut, and a reviewer (primarily on environmental titles) for the ALA's Booklist.
 She personally writes about aviation in Alaska, a subject she knows way too much about.
 Her book, The Map of My Dead Pilots: The Dangerous Game of Flying in Alaska, was published in 2011.
-She can be found in AK and the Pacific Northwest with her husband, son and very cool dogs Hondo (named for a John Wayne movie and Louis L'Amour novel of course) and Indy (as in "Indiana Jones").
 Her favorite writer is Ray Bradbury and if she had a choice, we would all worship at the church of Louis Armstrong.
 Find out more at her site, Chasing Ray or on twitter via @chasingray.

 When David Elzey was a teen he: "liberated" a nine-foot plaster headless Santa statue and set it on a friend's front lawn; played Lady Macbeth in a silent movie adaptation of Shakespeare's play; co-edited his high school newspaper, literary journal and, for a brief time, senior yearbook because he was too lazy to actually write for any of them.
 David currently writes reviews for The Horn Book Guide, is a bookseller, and working on an MFA in Creative Writing for Children and Young Adults at Vermont College he has been busy on any number of writing projects while managing a book store in the Boston area.
 The clearing house for all his digital efforts can be found at www.davidelzey.com